Hubert Gough: Preparing the defence

-Gough moved his HQ to Nesle (12 miles south of Peronne) in mid December 1917.
-In January 1918 Lt-Col Armitage recorded that in his meeting with Smuts and Hankey (who were interviewing senior British generals to assess their suitability to replace Haig as Commander-in-Chief) "Gough, compared with other army commanders, did not come convincingly out of that interview as his views were somewhat narrow and he failed to put before Smuts the perilous position on his front".
+Gough moved his HQ to Nesle (12 miles south of Péronne) in mid December 1917.
+In January 1918 Lt-Col Armitage recorded that in his meeting with Jan Smuts and Maurice Hankey (who were interviewing senior British generals to assess their suitability to replace Haig as Commander-in-Chief) "Gough, compared with other army commanders, did not come convincingly out of that interview as his views were somewhat narrow and he failed to put before Smuts the perilous position on his front".
 Yet Smuts' own account of the meeting recorded that he learned more about conditions at the front from Gough than from other generals, while Hankey recorded that Gough was "a terrific fellow, oozing with character and Irish humour".

 Haig, anxious to protect the Channel Ports, had concentrated his reserves further north, leaving Fifth Army – now redeployed back down to the Somme, the southern part of the BEF's line – to bear the brunt of the German Operation Michael offensive.
 Gough was ordered to prepare a "battle zone" 2000–3000 yd deep, 1 mi behind the front line, and a "rearward zone" 6–8 mi behind the battle zone.
-The only defensive feature of note was the River Somme (which runs roughly north–south south of Peronne) in his rear, and the Crozat Canal connecting the Somme to the Oise.
+The only defensive feature of note was the River Somme (which runs roughly north–south south of Péronne) in his rear, and the Crozat Canal connecting the Somme to the Oise.
 He had only eleven divisions (and 3 cavalry, equivalent in firepower to one infantry division) rather than the seventeen he demanded.
-39th and 20th (Light) Division divisions, both in GHQ Reserve, were placed in his rear.
+39th and 20th (Light) Divisions, both in GHQ Reserve, were placed in his rear.
 Gough had to take over two more sections of line (12 mi and 18 mi respectively) in mid January, leaving him holding 42 mi of front, (as opposed to Third Army to his north, which had 14 divisions to hold 28 mi).

-At a corps commanders' conference on 3 February, Gough warned them that intelligence had deduced that von Hutier, who had recently taken Riga in September 1917, was opposite them.
+At a corps commanders' conference on 3 February, Gough warned them that intelligence had deduced that Oskar von Hutier, who had recently taken Riga in September 1917, was opposite them.
 Edward Beddington acted as Fifth Army Chief of Staff until 10 February 1917, when Neill Malcolm's replacement Brigadier-General Jocelyn Percy became available.
 Beddington later wrote highly of Gough's active mind, "full of ideas, some excellent and some the reverse".
-Gough also badgered Haig and Petain (Anthoine, his old colleague from Third Ypres, was now Chief of Staff at French GQG) and was assured that Humbert's French Third Army at Clermont was earmarked to reinforce him.
+Gough also badgered Haig and Pétain (Anthoine, his old colleague from Third Ypres, was now Chief of Staff at French GQG) and was assured that Georges Louis Humbert's French Third Army at Clermont was earmarked to reinforce him.